mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 }
 ```

-We could create a function to print values of this type to the console
+We could create a function to print values of this type to the console:

 ```ts twoslash
 /**